EladVaknin/Final_Project_autonomous_car/README.md

 **How to install ?! :**
 1. Make sure your Android device is listed https://developers.google.com/ar/devices?hl=en
 2. Make sure your device supports OpenGLES3 and Android 8.0 and above.
-3. Download the APK file from Builds folder.
+3. Download the APK file from Builds folder - https://github.com/EladVaknin/Final_Project_autonomous_car/tree/main/Builds.
 4. Allow access to the camera when using the application.

-## Technological schema:
+## Architecture schema:
 ![image](https://user-images.githubusercontent.com/74238558/172565370-33c727ce-bc73-41a3-8397-90f58447a97f.png)